eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 {"$fields":["value","outputs"],"value":"${OUT}/jvm/3.3.1/hello/scala-3.3.1/hello_3-0.1.0-SNAPSHOT.jar>farm64-b9c876a13587c8e2","outputs":["${OUT}/jvm/3.3.1/hello/scala-3.3.1/hello_3-0.1.0-SNAPSHOT.jar>farm64-b9c876a13587c8e2"]}
 ```

-If the task's output was `VirtualFile`, we'd have to serialize the entire file content in the above JSON.
+If the task's return type was `VirtualFile`, we'd have to serialize the entire file content in the above JSON.
 Instead, we're storing only the relative path along with its unique proof of the file, calculated using FarmHash: `"${OUT}/jvm/3.3.1/hello/scala-3.3.1/hello_3-0.1.0-SNAPSHOT.jar>farm64-b9c876a13587c8e2"`.
 The actual content is given to the CAS via `Def.declareOutput(out)`.

 Once the disk cache is hydrated, even after `clean`, `packageBin` will now be able to quickly make a symbolic link to the disk cache, instead of zipping the inputs.

 ### case study: compile task

 Now that `packageBin` is cached automatically, we can extend this idea to `compile` as well.
-One of the challenges, as mentioned above is the granularity problem.
+One of the challenges, as mentioned above is the latency-tradeoff problem.
 In sbt 1.x, we can basically create as fine grained tasks as we want since it's used only to denote the chunk of work that are typed and can be parallelized.
+In sbt 2.x, we might need to be mindful about the network latencies (Something we should experimment).
 Thankfully we have JAR file that the compiler is already used to dealing with, so we can let `compile` generate a JAR instead of trying to cache all `*.class` files.

 Here's a rough snippet of `compileIncremental`: